lonce/sonyGanFork/SMF.workflow.md

 ## <span style="color:maroon"> 1.
 GAN Training </span>

 1. Prepare a dataset
    1. a) Create a directory with your collection of audio files.
-You config file will point to this directory
+Your config file will point to this directory
 2. Start Docker
    1. a) fire up a docker container from the image *from the sonyGanForked directory* (don't change the first -v mounting arg).
 The second mounting arg needs the full path to your data directory before the colon, leave the name 'mydata' as it is. 'foo' and 'bar' are whatever name and tag you gave to your docker image.